Published on17 July 2020. Edited on19 July 2021.

 Choosing a high-performance fuel

-Whether you choose gasoline or diesel, you can opt for premium quality fuels such as TOTAL EXCELLIUM.
-TOTAL EXCELLIUM reduces engine clogging, thus reducing fuel consumption, CO2 and pollutant emissions:
+Whether you choose gasoline or diesel, you can opt for premium quality fuels such as Excellium.
+Excellium reduces engine clogging, thus reducing fuel consumption, CO2 and pollutant emissions:

 - A clean engine consumes less fuel: A dirty engine can increase fuel consumption, which is why keeping it clean is essential to maintain its efficiency.
-The detergent technologies contained in TOTAL EXCELLIUM reduce fuel consumption.
+The detergent technologies contained in Excellium reduce fuel consumption.

-- A clean engine pollutes less: By allowing the engine to run more smoothly, TOTAL EXCELLIUM contributes to the reduction of polluting emissions (carbon monoxide, unburned hydrocarbons).
+- A clean engine pollutes less: By allowing the engine to run more smoothly, Excellium contributes to the reduction of polluting emissions (carbon monoxide, unburned hydrocarbons).
 In addition, the reduction in consumption directly leads to a reduction in CO2 emissions.

-- A clean engine lasts longer: By eliminating deposits, TOTAL EXCELLIUM helps maintain engine performance and increase its longevity.
+- A clean engine lasts longer: By eliminating deposits, Excellium helps maintain engine performance and increase its longevity.

 Unsurprisingly, the more a car is loaded, the more fuel it will consume and pollute.
 It is therefore advisable to rid your vehicle of unnecessary equipment such as roof racks and roof box.
 Although they are not necessarily very heavy, these elements affect the vehicle’s aerodynamics and lead to over-consumption.
 If you’re not using it, you can also remove your towball to save a few pounds and empty your trunk of unnecessarily bulky items.